 The SDT challenge is an international competition designed for industry leaders, start-ups, and innovators tackling the transport challenges faced by global cities, the RTA tweeted.

-, SDT is a catalyst to achieve the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, of transforming 25 per cent of all trips in Dubai to be smart and driverless by 2030.
+According to the RTA, SDT is a catalyst to achieve the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, of transforming 25 per cent of all trips in Dubai to be smart and driverless by 2030.

 Global technology leaders and innovators will be invited to Dubai "to access world-class infrastructure, and showcase technology that addresses three transport needs: transporting people, transporting goods and transporting innovation."